Send the link below via email or IMCopy

 Will I have the same freshman experience in the Spring Semester?

 Though FYSA students will not be on campus at UNCW until the spring, they will have many of the same opportunities as our fall admitted students.
-FYSA students will be invited to our Dare to Soar visit day, they will have their own orientation program in January, and will have the option of living in first year residence halls just like their fall counterparts.
+FYSA students will be invited to our Seahawk Preview Day open house, they will have their own orientation program in January, and will have the option of living in first year residence halls just like their fall counterparts.

 Can I request to be moved to the fall semester?